yunusakyol5/playwright_hepsiburada/README.md

 ## Notes

 - The tests run in headed mode (with browser UI visible) because Hepsiburada blocks headless browser access
-- Screenshots are saved in the `.playwright-screenshots` directory
+- Screenshots are saved in the `.playwright-screenshots` directory when tests fail
-- Video recordings are saved in the `.playwright-videos` directory
 - The framework tests multiple product categories: laptop, kulaklık (headphones), buzdolabı (refrigerator), and telefon (phone)